iotaledger/serialization.ixi/readme.md

 We define a ClassFragment as a Bundle fragment using trit at tag[4] set to 1 to indicate the fragment-head-transaction and the trit at tag[3] to indicate the fragment-tail-transaction.
-The message of ClassFragment contains 54 meaningful trits:
- - 27 first trits encode the reference-count (integer)
- - 27 next trits encode the data-size (integer)
+The message of ClassFragment encode metadata about a data fragment : trits [0;81[ : data size trits [81;162[ : references count trits [162;243[ : attributes count

+The following trits of the message field encode the sizes of attributes of the DataFragment.
+An attribute is a slice of the message of a DataFragment.
+The size of an attribute is encoded on 6 trytes.

-Address field of the head transaction of a ClassFragment is reserved to store ???
-(ClassHash or NullHash ?).
+Address field of the head transaction of a ClassFragment is always the NullHash.
-Extradata-digest and address fields of a ClassFragment store the classHash of referenced fragments.
+Extradata-digest and address fields of a ClassFragment store the ClassHash of referenced fragments.
 A reference to an arbitrary transaction is denoted by the NULL_HASH.
 This allow the creation of "chain" of DataFragment, but also referencing non DataFragment.

+We define the ClassHash as the hash of (referenced ClassHash + attribute size)

 ### DataFragment

-We define a ClassFragment as a Bundle fragment using trit at tag[6] set to 1 to indicate the fragment-head-transaction and the trit at tag[5] to indicate the fragment-tail-transaction.
+We define a DataFragment as a Bundle fragment using trit at tag[6] set to 1 to indicate the fragment-head-transaction and the trit at tag[5] to indicate the fragment-tail-transaction.

-The 27 first trits of the message store the size of the data (redundancy with size stored in the corresponding classFragment) The following trits of the message store the data.
 The address field of the headTransaction is reserved to store the ClassHash of the ClassFragment for this DataFragment.
+The message field of a DataFragment encode the attributes values.
 The transaction hash of referenced data-fragment are stored in next extradata-digest and address fields of bundle fragment transactions.

-### Search

-As the address field of the head transaction of a DataFragment is reserved to store the classHash : we can easily search for all DataFragment for a given classHash (findByAddress).

-Searching for all DataFragments referencing a specific DataFragment can also be done by a "findByAddress" or "findByExtraDataDigest".

-(same kind of search can be done to query the classes DAG).

 ### API